Tag Archive for: dog boundary training

 Why Dogs Escape Gardens (And How to Stop a Dog Running Away)

-Dogs escape gardens because of boredom, prey drive, anxiety, curiosity, mating instincts, or weaknesses in fencing.
-Some dogs dig, climb, squeeze through gaps, or jump surprisingly high when something outside the boundary becomes more rewarding than staying inside.
+Dogs escape gardens because of boredom, prey drive, anxiety, mating instincts, fear triggers, or weaknesses in fencing.
+When something outside the boundary feels more rewarding than staying inside, even a well-loved dog may attempt to leave.

-At DogFence, we’ve helped secure gardens for dogs across England since 2003.
-In almost every case, successful containment starts with understanding motivation — not just building a higher fence.
+At DogFence, we’ve been helping owners across England by anwering the question of “How do I stop my dog running away?” since 2003.
+In almost every case, the solution starts with understanding motivation — not just building a higher fence.

 why dogs escape gardens – dog standing by rural fence boundary